IBM/z_ansible_collections_doc/source/requirements/software-requirements.rst

 :term:`managed node<Managed node>`.

 Each **Ansible for IBM Z** collection, or version of a collection can have different requirements or dependencies.
-To find out more details, click on any of the following collection links.
+To learn more, select a collection or its accompanying links.